vtexdocs/help-center-content/docs/tutorials/en/criar-um-produto-beta.md

 In this tab, you will add the [SKUs](https://help.vtex.com/en/tracks/catalog-101--5AF0XfnjfWeopIFBgs3LIQ/3mJbIqMlz6oKDmyZ2bKJoA) that will be linked to the product you created earlier.

-<div class="alert alert-info"> A product must have at least one active SKU to be available in your store.
-The SKU must have an image attached to it for it to be activated. </div>
+>ℹ️ A product must have at least one active SKU to be available in your store.
+The SKU must have an image attached to it for it to be activated.

 ### Specifications
 This is where the previously created [specifications](https://help.vtex.com/en/tracks/catalogo-101--5AF0XfnjfWeopIFBgs3LIQ/2NQoBv8m4Yz3oQaLgDRagP) for the SKUs will be displayed.
 If you have created any required SKU fields, the SKU will only be activated once this specification has been completed.